 Mountains Ovčar and Kablar are a challenge for hiking and mountain biking.
 There are marked hiking trails with different levels of difficulty.
 From the viewpoint, on the top of Kablar, you can see the fascinating Western Morava meanders.
 There is also a rock-climbing wall in Kablar.

 On the rocks of Kablar, there was built the first via ferrata in Serbia.
 It is 45 meters high, and its overall length is 60 meters due to its scratching.
-Climbing is completely safe, does not require special conditioning and exertional effort.
+Climbing is completely safe, does not require special conditioning and exaggerated effort.

 3) Special nature reserve Uvac

 Uvac is the truly unique and magnificent destination of southwestern Serbia where more and more visitors come.
 Untouched nature, caves, lakes, endemic plant species and the last refuge of almost extinct birds – griffon vulture, are just some of the things you can see during a visit to this nature reserve.
 Uvac is an excellent destination for an active holiday in Western Serbia.

 In the Uvac canyon is nesting griffon vulture.
 A species of the eagle that named also as „the heavenly king“ because of imposing size.
 They almost died out in the area two decades ago.
 Today there are about 500 eagles in the canyon.
 They nest on the steep and rocky edges of the canyon.